Camping in Canada | Packing List and Travel Tips

 If you see a bear, stay calm and back away slowly while talking to the bear in a low deep voice.
 Never take your eyes off the bear and do not return to the area you saw them.

-Recommended camping gear for Canada
+Recommended camping packing list for Canada

 As you can see, Canada is a great country for camping.
 But it does require some planning and the right equipment to really enjoy the great outdoors here!
 We’ve laid out our recommended camping gear for Canada below but before you get your gear ready, make sure you cover yourself with travel insurance!
 Canada has vast wilderness with many wild animals and landscapes that can be demanding for hiking.
 No matter how careful you are, there is a chance you could get injured while in the Canadian outdoors.
 We recommend World Nomads travel insurance as it can be booked while you’re on the road and has great coverage for the adventurous reality of Canada.